LarsSolbakken/Ind320-Lars/README.md

   - Page 1: Home
   - Page 2: Data table with LineChartColumn for the first month
   - Page 3: Plot with column and month selection
-  - Page 4: Log and AI usage
+  - Page 4: Electricity Production in Norway (Elhub 2021)